spryker/spryker-docs/docs/scos/user/technology-partners/202204.0/payment-partners/unzer/install-and-configuration-unzer.md

 ## Integration overview

 The `spryker-eco/unzer` module provides integration of Spryker e-commerce system with Unzer technology partner.
-It requires the `SprykerEco.UnzerApi` `spryker-eco/unzer-api` module that provides the REST Client for making API calls to the Unzer Payment Provider.
+It requires the `spryker-eco/unzer-api` module that provides the REST Client for making API calls to the Unzer Payment Provider.
-It also requires `SprykerEco.UnzerGui` `spryker-eco/unzer-gui` module that provides Backoffice functionality to configure Unzer credentials.
+It also requires `spryker-eco/unzer-gui` module that provides Backoffice functionality to configure Unzer credentials.

 The `SprykerEco.Unzer` module includes integration with: